Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - The connection was successful, confirming that RDP is exposed to the internet and ready for use.

 ## Recap
 By the end of today’s session, I successfully deployed a **Windows Server** in the cloud, exposed **RDP** to the internet, and ensured the server was operational.
-Over the next few hours, unsuccessful login attempts from the internet will begin to generate logs.
+Over the next few hours, unsuccessful login attempts from the internet wwell begin to generate logs.
 In future sessions, I'll use these logs for analysis.
 In the next part, I’ll be setting up a **Fleet Server** to help manage configurations across multiple endpoints.